Wscats/jest-tutorial/README.EN.md

 - runtime.restoreAllMocks
 - runtime.requireModule or runtime.unstable_importModule

 After running the initialization of the `initialize` method, because `initialize` has rewritten the global `describe` and `test` methods, these methods are all rewritten here in `/packages/jest-circus/src/index.ts`, here Note that there is a `dispatchSync` method in the `test` method.
 This is a key method.
-Here, a copy of `state` will be maintained globally. `dispatchSync` means to store the functions and other information in the `test` code block in the `state.
-In `, `dispatchSync` uses `name` in conjunction with the `eventHandler` method to modify the `state`.
+Here, a copy of `state` will be maintained globally. `dispatchSync` means to store the functions and other information in the `test` code block in the `state`, In `dispatchSync` uses `name` in conjunction with the `eventHandler` method to modify the `state`.
 This idea is very similar to the data flow in redux.

 ```ts
 const test: Global.It = () => {